laiagc892/send-me-text-students/README.md

 ## Requeriment 5
 Open a new Git Bash terminal in your server project folder

-1. Write a command to show all the files with TXT extension sorted by modification date.
+1. Write a command to show all the files with TXT extension sorted by modification date. solution (class): ls -lt

 2. Write another command to watch every second the files sorted  by modification date.
-Perform a new submit in the form and notice if the file list is updated
+Perform a new submit in the form and notice if the file list is updated solution (class): watch
+?? solution (oscar): watch -n 1 ls -lt

 ### BONUS